George J. Mitchell: Consultant and advisor

 In June 2014, Mitchell was hired as a senior advisor at the public relations and advisory company Teneo, a firm closely connected to the Clintons.
 Like Mitchell, who in 1995 had been appointed special envoy to Northern Ireland by President Bill Clinton, Teneo founder and CEO Declan Kelly had been appointed economic envoy to Northern Ireland in September 2009 by Secretary of State Hillary Clinton.

 Personal life

 Mitchell was married for 26 years until he and his wife Sally divorced in 1987.
 They are the parents of a daughter, Andrea.
 In December 1994, at the age of 61, he married Heather MacLachlan, 35, a sports management consultant.
-They have a son, Andrew, and daughter, Claire, named in honor of Claire Bowes (née Gallagher) who had so inspired him when she was blinded in the Omagh bombing.
+They have a son, Andrew, and daughter, Claire, named in honor of Claire Bowes (née Gallagher) who had inspired him when she was blinded in the Omagh bombing.

 Mitchell was diagnosed with a "small, low grade, and localized" prostate cancer in 2007.

 In August 2020, he was diagnosed with acute leukemia, but by April 2023, he described himself as "pain-free and in remission."

-Despite his history of affiliation with Bill Clinton, it has been acknowledged that Mitchell knew Clinton before the November 1992 U.S. Presidential election.